sumone-compbio/DGE-Analysis-using-Snakemake-R/README.md

-# Differential-Gene-Expression-DGE-Analysis using Snakemake and R
+# Differential Gene Expression (DGE) Analysis with Snakemake and R
-A simple-to-follow tutorial on differential gene expression analysis in R
+Build, customize, and run your own workflow for differential gene expression using Snakemake and R.

 ## About the case study:
 ### Title: DUX4-r neomorphic activity depending on GTF2I in acute lymphoblastic leukemia [RNA-seq]